Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Chora Sfakion

-This small, charming fishing town is situated in a bay which is overlooked by the peaks of the White Mountains, rising to over 2,400m.
-Famous for its cheese pie, there is a selection of tavernas and cafes in the town and our hotel has sea views across the bay, looking both south and west.
-The island of Gavdos, Europe’s southernmost piece of land, is clearly visible from within the town.
+This small, charming fishing town is situated in a bay overlooked by the peaks of the White Mountains, rising to over 2,400m.
+Famous for its delicious cheese pie, there is a selection of fantastic tavernas and cafes in the town.
+While our hotel has sea views across the bay, looking both south and west.
+The island of Gavdos (Europe’s southernmost stretch of land) is clearly visible from within the town.

 White Mountains

-The White Mountains or Lefka Ori occupy the centre of West Crete and are the main feature of the region.
-They are made of limestone and are called the White Mountains because they are covered in snow until late in the spring, and in the summer the sun reflected on the limestone summits makes them appear white as well.
+The White Mountains or Lefka Ori occupy the heartland of western Crete and are the main feature of the region.
+They are made of limestone and are called the White Mountains because they are covered in snow, until late in the spring.
+In the summer, you will see light reflected on the limestone summits as well, which also makes them appear white and freshly snow-capped.

 Sfakia